ralexsander/ansible-role-jitsi-meet/README.md

 ------------

 You should have DNS pointed at the server already, and SSL keys.
-If you don't have SSL keys for the domain yet, consider using the excellent [thefinn93.letsencrypt] Ansible role to obtain (free!)
+If you don't have SSL keys for the domain yet, consider using the [geerlingguy.certbot] Ansible role to obtain (free!)
 SSL certs from [LetsEncrypt].

 You will also need to expose ports 443 TCP and 10000 UDP for the Jitsi Meet